 David joined Watsi on September 28th, 2015.
-Five years ago, David became the 1513th member to automatically support a new Watsi patient every month.
-Since then, 4,516 more people have become monthly donors!
-David's most recent donation traveled 4,300 miles to support Phebe, an accounting student from Haiti, to fund cardiac care for her pacemaker.
+Six years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation traveled 4,500 miles to support Benjamin, a cheerful motorbike driver from Kenya, to fund a mobility-restoring spinal fusion surgery.